BerntA/BrainBread2/README.md

 - [ ] Improve movement mechanics, such as view tilting and camera movement when reloading weapons.
 - [ ] New GUI for the inventory and quest system.
 - [ ] Fix tiny HUD / GUI text for some languages like Russian, Chinese, etc...
+- [ ] Restrict zombie rage in Objective mode to each round, meaning you can only activate this once per round.

 ### Current Bugs
 * Writing 'connect ip:port' in the console while in-game will bug if the server is password protected, you have to open the main menu in order to write in the desired password. (assuming you're using the console when the main menu isn't up)